 David graduated with a B.C.L from NUI Galway in 2004.
 He obtained a Masters in European and Comparative Law from UL in 2005.
 He tutored and lectured in the Law Faculty of NUI Galway and trained with now Callan Tansey Solicitors.
 Upon qualification he became a Solicitor in the Medical Negligence Department of Callan Tansey Solicitors.
-He was made an Associate in the Department in April 2015 and was made senior associate in September 2017.
+He was appointed Partner in Callan Tansey in August 2018.

 David has successfully concluded many complex medical negligence cases in Ireland across a number of areas to include: